 Management fees relate to both administrative and strategic management services for the Company.
-Management services are provided by the Chief Executive Officer and by a company controlled by the Chief Financial Officer (see RELATED PARTY TRANSACTIONS).
-The increase was due to additional compensation during the period.
+Management services are provided by the President, the Chief Executive Officer and by a company controlled by the Chief Financial Officer (see RELATED PARTY TRANSACTIONS).
+The increase was due to additional compensation during the year.